Updated: Jul 12

 I started to go.

-It sounds so basic, I know.
+It sounds so basic.
 But check yourself to be sure your -ed is there when you speak!
 It’s a necessary speaking skill if you want to sound like an advanced or native English speaker.

 Record yourself, analyze, and improve!
 If you need help analyzing your recording, please let me know.
 We can't always hear our own mistakes.
 You might need an objective person who can point out your trouble areas.
 I am happy to help!